lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 If you are an external collaborator, then follow these steps:

-1. Copy the MOU below to an email and after reading it fill in your information in the end of if.
+1. Copy the MOU below to an email and after reading it, fill in your information at the end of the MOU.
 Then send that email to your World Bank counterpart who is an repo admin of the repository you want to be added to.
 2. The World Bank repo admin should then forward this email to github@worldbank.org from their World Bank email address.
 3. When the World Bank repo admin gets a confirmation from the World Bank GitHub team that everything was received in order, then the World Bank repo admin can invite the external collaborator to the repository.